pulumi/docs/pulumi-hugo/themes/default/content/docs/aws/iam.md

 ---
-title: "How to create an AWS Identity and Access Management (IAM) service with Pulumi"
+title: "Create an AWS Identity and Access Management (IAM) service"
 meta_desc: "Use Pulumi to code, deploy, and manage cloud, serverless, and container apps and infrastructure"
 meta_image: "/images/docs/service/aws-iam.png"